Black Hole Images as Tests of General Relativity: Effects of Plasma Physics: The Properties of the Plasma in the Accretion Flow

 We finally explore one last possibility related to plasma thermodynamics to assess its impact on the emissivity profile in the flow.
 From energy conservation in eq.~(\ref{eq:Econs}), it is evident that the ion (and electron) temperatures are set by the balance between the rate of viscous and compressional heating and synchrotron cooling in the fluid.
 In the Appendix, we considered the case where the viscous heating rate may drop rapidly at the ISCO as the shear stresses vanish and the ions and electrons are subject only to compressional heating, neglecting synchrotron cooling.
 If instead we neglect all sources of heating interior to the ISCO, the electron temperature will then only depend on the synchrotron cooling.
 We now calculate this cooling timescale and evaluate whether it can have a substantial effect on the electron temperature within the free fall time from the ISCO.

 The frequency integrated synchrotron emissivity is given by

 with $M(x_M)$ defined in equation~(\ref{eq:mxm}) and $\sigma_T$ is the Thomson cross section.
-The last integral asymptotes to $\sim20$ for the temperature and frequency regime relevant for mm-wavelength images of radiatively inefficient accretion flows.
-For a fluid element at a characteristic temperature radiating at a characteristic magnetic field strength in the inner accretion flow, this yields a cooling timescale of
+The last integral asymptotes to $\sim 26$ for the temperature and frequency regime relevant for mm-wavelength images of radiatively inefficient accretion flows.